 Similarly, if you have been the only person to issue commands to your dog, he has associations with you, but not necessarily anyone else.
 So what does all this mean for aggressive dogs?

 If your dog behaves aggressively toward you or members of your family, it is highly likely that he is exhibiting a form of dominance aggression.
-This essentially means that there is a problem between the dog and the person he is behaving aggressively toward.
-You need to solve this problem.
+This simply means that there is a problem between the dog and the person he is behaving aggressively toward.
+You need to solve this problem as quickly as possible.

 Many people try to address the issues they are experiencing with their dogs by sending them away for training with a dog behavior expert.
 This approach is fundamentally flawed.
 Here are five reasons why: